India's top carmaker Maruti Suzuki sees demand improve amid virus resurgence

 BENGALURU (Reuters) - Maruti Suzuki India Ltd said on Tuesday a fresh surge in coronavirus cases in the country would strengthen demand for personal mobility, and that lockdowns in some cities had not yet hurt the carmaker’s sales or production.

-Following a steep fall in car sales last year when the pandemic first hit, Maruti’s sales picked up in India over the past two quarters as people opted out of public transport and poured their lockdown-led savings into big-ticket items such as cars.
+Following a steep fall in car sales last year when the pandemic first hit, Maruti’s sales picked up as people opted out of public transport and poured their lockdown savings into big-ticket items such as cars.

-Still, Maruti’s fourth-quarter results took a hit due to rising commodity prices and supply chain disruptions.
-Maruti has passed on some of the costs to customers and already bumped up car prices twice this year.
+Still, Maruti’s fourth-quarter results took a hit due to rising commodity prices and supply chain disruptions, with its EBITDA margin slipping to 8.3% in the March quarter and falling short of analysts’ estimate of 9.1%, according to Refinitiv data.

 “With this second wave the demand for personal transport will, if anything, strengthen, not weaken.
 More and more people will want to have their personal transport,” Chairman RC Bhargava told reporters after Maruti posted a near 10% drop in quarterly profit.